METHODE ELECTRONICS INC Segments Disclosure

 The Industrial segment manufactures exterior and interior lighting solutions, industrial safety radio remote controls, braided flexible cables, current-carrying laminated busbars and devices, custom power-product assemblies, such as our PowerRail® solution, high-current high-voltage flexible power cabling systems and powder-coated busbars that are used in various markets and applications, including aerospace, commercial vehicles, data centers, industrial equipment, power conversion, military, telecommunications and transportation.

 The Medical segment was made up of the Company’s medical device business, Dabir Surfaces, with its surface support technology aimed at pressure injury prevention.
 In the first quarter of fiscal 2024, the Company made the decision to initiate the discontinuation of Dabir Surfaces.
 In October 2023, the Company sold certain assets of its Dabir Surfaces business.
-See Note 3, “Acquisition and Disposition” for more information.
+See Note 3, “Acquisitions and Dispositions” for additional information.

 Corporate and intersegment eliminations do not meet the requirements for being classified as an operating segment.
 Corporate costs include various support functions, such as accounting/finance, executive administration, human resources, information technology and legal.

 The accounting policies of the segments are the same as those described in the summary of significant accounting policies in Note 1, “Description of Business and Summary of Significant Accounting Policies.”
-The CODM allocates resources to and evaluates the performance of each operating segment based on operating income.
+The CODM allocates resources to and evaluates the performance of t based on operating income.
 Operating income or loss is used to monitor budget versus actual results and year-over-year actual results to inform the decisions of how to allocate capital and resources within the Company.
 Transfers between segments are recorded using internal transfer prices set by the Company.
+Segment assets are not presented as it is not a measure reviewed by the CODM in allocating resources and assessing performance.

 The tables below present information about the Company’s reportable segments.